phoenixframework/phoenix/guides/routing.md

 - A PUT request to `/users/:id` will also invoke the `update` action with an ID to save the updated user to the data store.
 - A DELETE request to `/users/:id` will invoke the `delete` action with an ID to remove the individual user from the data store.

-If we feel that we don't need all these routes, we can be selective using the `:only` and `:except` options to filter certain actions.
+If we don't need all these routes, we can be selective using the `:only` and `:except` options to filter specific actions.

 Let's say we have a read-only posts resource.
 We could define it like this: